Sony Entertainment Network

-Sony Entertainment Network (SEN) was a digital media delivery service operated by Sony.
+Sony Entertainment Network (SEN) was a digital media delivery service operated by Sony Network Entertainment International (SNEI).
 SEN provided access to services, including PlayStation Network for games, Video Unlimited for film and television, Music Unlimited for music, and PlayMemories for photographs and videos.
 On 28 January 2015, the Sony Entertainment Network was superseded by the PlayStation Network.

 History

-Sony Entertainment Network was first introduced on 31 August 2011 by the president of Sony Computer Entertainment Inc. The new platform for Sony users was announced at the IFA tradeshow in Berlin.
-Sony Network Entertainment was the original name for the network until 2011, where Sony decided to create the Sony Entertainment Network platform as a way for the community to access digital entertainment.
+Sony Entertainment Network was first introduced on 31 August 2011 by Kaz Hirai, the president of Sony Computer Entertainment Inc., at the IFA tradeshow in Berlin.
+Sony decided to create the Sony Entertainment Network platform as a way for the community to access digital entertainment.
+The platform was operated by Sony Network Entertainment International, a subsidiary of Sony Corporation America.
 With the new name, also came new logos for the different services on the Sony Entertainment Network.
 Qriocity services was used by Sony as the video and music downloading platform; it was renamed Video Unlimited and Music Unlimited in 2011.
 This allowed Sony to expand the Music Unlimited service into Norway, Sweden, Finland, Denmark, the Netherlands and Belgium by the end of 2011.

 During 2012, the Sony Entertainment Network was released to the community and was available on Sony's different devices.
 Instead of using a web-serviced browser in their Bravia Televisions, it was decided by Sony to integrate the Music and Video Unlimited into the TV's home menu.
 The interface was purposely created for the Sony Entertainment Network and make is more accessible for users to access the services that Sony Entertainment Network offered.

 On 28 January 2015, the Sony Entertainment Network, along with its Music Unlimited and Video Unlimited services, were fully absorbed into the PlayStation Network, succeeding SEN as Sony's leading entertainment service brand.
 Following this, Music Unlimited and Video Unlimited were rebranded as PlayStation Music and PlayStation Video, respectively.

-On 25 January 2016, Sony merged Computer Entertainment and Network Entertainment International into one business unit, Sony Interactive Entertainment.